duane-curlee/Fincly/README.md

 folded down into just one space character.

-This script then checks if the user chose to have all filenames lowercased, and then lower-cases them.
-Then fincly.py will re-attach the filename extension, then compare the before and after filenames to check for a difference.
+This script then checks if the user chose to have all filenames all-lowercase'd, if so, then lower-cases them.
+Then fincly.py will re-attach the file's extension, then compare the before and after filenames to check for a difference.

-But if the user did not choose the lowercase option, the script will only lowercase the words in the filename that are also in the lowercase-words list, and then capitalize the first word of the filename.
+But if the user did not choose the all-lowercase option, the script will only lowercase the words in the filename that are also in the lowercase_words list, and then capitalize the first word of the filename.

-If the user enabled the **-c** or **--capitalize** option, this scrip will then lastly capitalize each word in the filename, then lowercase the words in the filename that are also in the lowercase-words list.
+If the user enabled the **-c** or **--capitalize** option, this script will then lastly capitalize each word in the filename, then lowercase the words in the filename that are also in the lowercase_words list.
-Then fincly.py will re-attach the filename extension, then compare the before and after filenames to check for a difference.
+Then fincly.py will re-attach the file's extension, then compare the before and after filenames to check for a difference.

 ### What's a duplicate?
 If a difference is found, Fincly then ensure there not a file already preset with that new name.
-If so, Fincly reports this as a duplicate and skips the file-renaming proceedure.
+If so, Fincly reports this as a duplicate and skips the file-renaming procedure.
 Be sure to look for duplicates and resolve them, and run fincly.py again.

-If no difference in the filenames are found, the file-renaming proceedure will be skipped, of course.
+If no difference in the filenames are found, the file-renaming procedure will be skipped, of course.

 ### Why won't Fincly rename my file or folder?
-Besides duplicates, another reason a file or folder won't get renamed may be due to the use of the **-r** or **--remove** options.
-If you remove the entire filename and leave nothing to rename the file to, Fincly will just ignore the rename and move to the next item without reporting the issue.
+Besides duplicates, another reason a file or folder won't get renamed may be due to the use of the **-r** or **--remove** option.
+If you remove all the words from the file's name, there is nothing to which rename the file.
+Fincly will just ignore the word removal request for that file and continue cleaning the file as usual, without reporting the issue.
 Be sure to change your removal options to confirm the issue, and to choose a better filename regardless.

+## Yet to do
+At this time, Fincly does not handle read-only files.
+A Python exception will be thrown if this script comes across read-only files.
+I recommend resolving the file attributes, then just run this script again.

 ## Command-line help, for reference
 This Python script is a command-line tool that renames files and folders to be universally compliant.
-This allows the compliant files to be copied to other devices without worry of filename compatability issues.
+This allows the compliant files to be copied to other devices without worry of filename compatibility issues.
-This script will check and possibly rename files and folders provided in the command line arguments, and travers into those folders and possibly rename those found files and folders, too.
+This script will check and possibly rename files and folders provided in the command line arguments, and traverse into those folders and possibly rename those found files and folders, too.
 This script does not alter the contents of files, nor does it ask permission, be sure the answer is 'Yes' when you press Enter.